Ariful-Islam-01/Console-Application-Development-Using-Numerical-Methods/README.md

 A \cdot X = B
 $$

-can be solved in two steps:
+It can be solved in two steps:

 1. Solve $$L \cdot Y = B$$ using **forward substitution**.
 2. Solve $$U \cdot X = Y$$ using **back substitution**.